PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 ### `TaskboxEngine`

 The `TaskboxEngine` is the hearth of this service, it implements the [BackgroundService](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.backgroundservice?view=dotnet-plat-ext-3.0).
 This is responsible for executing all the tasks and funcs that are received from the `TaskboxService`.
-To accomplish the execution of those tasks the engine uses the `ChannelGenerator` and the `TaskboxInvoker` to invoke the trigger and actions.
+To accomplish the execution of those tasks the engine uses the `TaskboxInvoker` to invoke the trigger and the actions.
 This engine also has a BackgroundQueue where it's waiting for tasks to process.

 ### `TaskboxInvoker`

 The `TaskboxInvoker`, as the name implies is responsible for invoking all the components that compose a `TbxTask`, triggers and actions.

-### `ChannelGenerator`

-The `ChannelGenerator`, its purpose is to provide methods to generate channels in a faster, easier and generic way.

 ### Event Handling